Boeing 747-400: Further developments

 Qantas also painted one their 747-400ERs in the "Wunala Dreaming" livery.

 The extended range freighter (ERF) entered service in October 2002.
 The next month, the extended range (ER) passenger version entered service with Qantas, the only airline ever to order the passenger version of the 747-400ER.
 Qantas initially used the 747-400ER for the Melbourne to Los Angeles and Dallas to Sydney route allowing the completion of the flight with full passenger load and cargo.
-Prior to the 747-400ER, Qantas would complete such flights by blocking out 'E' zone of the cabin and limiting passenger numbers and cargo.
+Before the 747-400ER, Qantas would complete such flights by blocking out the 'E' zone of the cabin and limiting passenger numbers and cargo.
 The 747-400ER featured the Boeing Signature Interior, which was later made available on the 747-400 (either as a retrofit on existing 747-400s or factory installation on new frames).

 The 747-400ER also introduced some flight deck enhancements, including liquid-crystal displays (LCDs), which replaced the six cathode-ray tube (CRT) displays found on the Boeing 747-400.
 LCDs later became standard on the 747-400 as well, and could be retrofitted to earlier aircraft.
 The three standby flight displays found on the 747-400 were also replaced by a single combined LCD, the integrated standby flight display (ISFD), which also became standard on the 747-400 in late 2003.

-In the 2000s, as part of an effort to promote sustainable and alternative fuel development, as well as lower emissions, several 747-400 operators studied the use of oil extracted from the jatropha plant.
-Air New Zealand carried out the first commercial flight using jatropha oil for fuel; the airline's 747-400 had one engine burning a mix of 50% jatropha oil and 50% jet fuel for two hours during the flight while engineers collected data.
+In the 2000s, several 747-400 operators tested alternative fuels.
+Air New Zealand conducted the first commercial flight using jatropha-derived fuel in 2008, with one engine burning a 50/50 blend of jatropha and jet fuel.
 Continental Airlines tested jatropha oil in one of its airliners on January 7, 2009.
 Jatropha is easy to grow, needs little fertilizer or water, and produces an oil-rich plant.

 Production of the 747-400 passenger version officially ceased on March 15, 2007.
 The last four -400s on order were cancelled by Philippine Airlines (which switched to the 777-300ER).
 The last to order the -400 was China Airlines in November 2002, with the last passenger 747-400 constructed in 2005 and delivered in April of that year.
 It was the 1358th 747 (MSN33737/B-18215).
 The last 747-400 was a -400ERF delivered on December 22, 2009, to Kalitta Air.